dk14/wolfram-mega/README.md

 -----
 Configuration:

-p2p network is discovered from `p2pseed`, see example at [mempool-cfg2.json](cfg/mempool-2.json).
+p2p network is discovered from `p2pseed`, see example at [cfg/mempool-2.json](cfg/mempool-2.json).
 Specifying `hostname` would make your node discoverable. `httpPort` is port for REST, `p2pPort` is port for P2P gossiping.

 Optional `mempool-cfg` config parameters:
 - `isTest` enables `testOnly` REST endpoints for convenience.
 - `facilitatorId`: `facilitatorId.rewardAddress` is lightning address for rewards (microbids),  `facilitatorId.facilitatorRewardIdPow` would allow you to establish identity for rewards.
 - `lnRestHost`, `lnMacaroonPath` are used to verify proofs of payments for rewards.
 - `p2pKeepAlive` how often (milliseconds) your peer would remind network about itself.
+- `oracle` and `trader` would spawn oracle administration and trader consoles respectively, see example at [cfg/mempool-trader.json](cfg/mempool-trader.json). `dbPath` param is a path for persistent storage. `wsPort` is websocket for signing messages.
+[README](src/client-api/README.md)

 --------